 - Contact a wrongful termination lawyer.
 An attorney will review your case and determine if you have cause to file a claim.

-Contact Our San Diego Wrongful Termination Attorney
+Contact Our Wrongful Termination Lawyer in San Diego

 At The Gould Firm, we offer free initial consultations.
 We can meet with you and help you learn about your legal options.
 Call our office today at (619) 273-3431.
 You can also fill out our confidential contact form for more information.